You are viewing a javascript disabled version of the site. Please enable Javascript for this site to function properly.

 FUTURE DIRECTIONS

 Evidence for non-pharmacological interventions for PD with co-morbid depression is promising; however, for anxiety in PD the evidence is limited (due to lack of proper RCTs, Fig. 1).
 Thus, current application of treatment modalities for depression and anxiety in PD in daily clinical practice is predominantly based on knowledge from the general population and expert opinion.
-Further research with adequately powered, well controlled, longer follow-up term RCTs is needed to determine the optimal dose, modality, type, duration, intensity, and frequency for interventions targeting affective symptoms in individuals with PD, and to elucidate the underlying mechanisms.
+Further research with adequately powered, well controlled, longer term follow-up RCTs is needed to determine the optimal dose, modality, type, duration, intensity, and frequency for interventions targeting affective symptoms in individuals with PD, and to elucidate the underlying mechanisms.
 Standardization of mood scales may help reduce heterogeneity in outcome measurement.
 In addition, there have been rapid ongoing developments in artificial intelligence (AI) technology and wearable technology (e.g., body worn sensors) for health care and clinical use.
 Such wearable AI offers numerous advantages for individualizing diagnoses, treatment and monitoring for management of depression and anxiety in individuals with PD [84, 85].

 Fig. 1